 The Azeri opposition may call for greater democracy and less corruption, but it is failing to give the voters what they most want—practical plans on how to improve their lot.
 BAKU, Azerbaijan—The presidential election campaign has reached its final stages.
-The parties are rounding off their town-hall meetings with voters, and the eight candidates are […]
+The parties are rounding off their town-hall meetings with voters, and the eight candidates are making their last remarks to […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.